PramodhKumar3/System-Design/README.md

 ## 👀 7.
 Observer Pattern – Stock Monitoring

+**Definition:** **Observer** is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.

 🧩 **Use Case (Detailed):**
 A stock market app notifies multiple investors when stock price changes.